 Because the court ruled that agencies violated both the CWA and the APA in promulgating the Rule, it declined to consider whether the Rule was unconstitutional.
 Because the agencies have already begun to repeal and replace the WOTUS Rule, the court determined that an order vacating the Rule might cause disruptive consequences to the ongoing administrative process.
 As such, the court remanded the Rule to the agencies for further proceedings and ruled that the preliminary injunction would remain in place pending ongoing administrative proceedings.

 As was the case with the Texas court’s May 28, 2019, decision declaring the WOTUS Rule unlawful, this court ruling doesn’t change the status quo.
 The preliminary injunction remains in effect only for the states involved in the Georgia case.
-Twenty-two states remain subject to the WOTUS Rule.
+Twenty-three states remain subject to the WOTUS Rule, while 22 do not.
 And the agencies could issue their new final rule anytime.

 We will continue to monitor this important issue.

 The Center for Agricultural Law and Taxation does not provide legal advice.
 Any information provided on this website is not intended to be a substitute for legal services from a competent professional.
 The Center's work is supported by fee-based seminars and generous private gifts.
 Any opinions, findings, conclusions or recommendations expressed in the material contained on this website do not necessarily reflect the views of Iowa State University.